schoeberl/librelane/docs/source/contributors/code.md

   * We don't keep track of versions, only commits, so it doesn't matter.
 In other words, `version` should (in most cases) be `null`.
   * This will ultimately help us implement automatic tool update checks
 * Packages must not enable tests.
-  * OpenLane should be unit-testing everything it needs separately, and unlike the nixpkgs repo proper, we make no guarantees that the actual tools fully runs beyond what not OpenLane needs.
+  * LibreLane should be unit-testing everything it needs separately, and unlike the nixpkgs repo proper, we make no guarantees that the actual tools fully runs beyond what not LibreLane needs.
   * Therefore, running tests would essentially just be a waste of compute.

 ## Submissions